kosshi-net/vulkan-engine/README.md

 	- Stop recreating the staging buffer
 - Make sure atlas upload is synced properly
 	- Pipeline barriers?
-- Use less wasteful buffers for text (uint16_t over float?)

 ## Building
 ### Linux
 ```
-./clear.sh
+./prepare.sh
 ./build.sh
 ./run.sh
 ```

 ### Windows
-Not tested but should be trivial with MinGW64
+Not tested but should be trivial with MinGW64.

 ## Dependencies
 Clone the following repositories or files into lib/